U.S. defense secretary calls for immediate reduction in violence in Afghanistan

-WASHINGTON (Reuters) - U.S. Defense Secretary Lloyd Austin on Friday said there must be an immediate reduction of violence in Afghanistan, adding there had been no decision yet on the future of U.S. troops in the country.
+WASHINGTON (Reuters) - U.S. Defense Secretary Lloyd Austin on Friday said there must be an immediate reduction of violence in Afghanistan, but did not offer any hints about whether the United States would withdraw its troops by a May deadline.

 “I urge all parties to choose the path towards peace.
 The violence must decrease, now,” Austin told reporters.